ksindi/managers-playbook/README.md

 ## Hiring

-> If you can 'hire tough,' you can 'manage easy'. – Sue Tetzlaff, The Employee Experience
+> If you can 'hire tough,' you can 'manage easy' – Sue Tetzlaff, The Employee Experience

 Hiring is the most important decision a manager makes.